Multi-Modal Automatic Prosody Annotation with Contrastive Pretraining of SSWP: Experiments

 \subsection{Training Configurations}

-\textbf{Model Configurations} The Conformer and the pretrained BERT that we adopt for the audio and text encoders of the proposed work are much smaller in size, compared with those of the two baselines mentioned above.
-To save computing resources and speed up training, we use fewer parameters in our proposed work but remain using openly available large pretrained models in baselines for fair comparison.
-We use 12 layers BERT of 768 dimension size\footnote{https://huggingface.co/bert-base-uncased} and 18 layers Conformer of 512 dimension size \footnote{https://huggingface.co/nvidia/stt\_en\_conformer\_ctc\_large} for the two baselines.
-We use 4 layers BERT of 256 dimension size\footnote{https://huggingface.co/prajjwal1/bert-mini} and 4 layers Conformer of 256 dimension size for our proposed work.
+\textbf{Model Configurations} The Conformer and the pretrained BERT that we adopt for the audio and text encoders of the \texttt{Proposed Work} are much smaller in size compared to those of the two baselines mentioned above.
+To save computing resources and speed up training, we use fewer parameters in our \texttt{Proposed Work} but still use openly available large pretrained models as baselines for fair and benevolent comparison.
+We use 12-layer BERT of 768 dimension size\footnotemark[1] and 18-layer Conformer of 512 dimension size\footnotemark[2] for the two baselines.
+We use 4-layer BERT of 256 dimension size\footnote{https://huggingface.co/prajjwal1/bert-mini} and 4 layers Conformer of 256 dimension size for our proposed work.

 \textbf{Pretraining} We pretrain the text-speech model on 4 Nvidia 3090Ti GPUs with a batch size of 2,048 text-speech pairs (512 pairs per GPU).
 We use the Adam optimizer with an initial learning rate of 1e-4.
 We train the text-speech model for 50 epochs with a cosine learning rate schedule.